Your dreams are messages from an all-knowing Universe—a preview of the life waiting for you, custom-made with your desires.

 So, as the Universe works, at the age of 42, without ever having written anything before (and unable to do much else), I “randomly” entered a writing contest.
 It was a silly little story about my favourite Halloween costume.

-A silly little story that won, and was published in my provincial newspaper.
+A silly little story that won, and was published in s provincial magazine.

-So I asked the editor if she’d be interested in another story.
+I had the idea to ask the editor if she’d be interested in another silly story about my life.
 This time, the story was not only published, but I was paid for it.
 And just like that I was a professional writer.

 It seemed too easy.

 But what I didn’t know then is that's what it feels like when you follow your passions.
 Easy.